Matt5sean3/GtkBuilderAid.jl/examples/ex1/README.md

 end
 ```

-### Startup
+### Start-Up

-During startup the app is constructed with the identifier "io.github.matt5sean3.first", the activate handler is connected to the activate signal, and the app is started.
+During start-up the app is constructed with the identifier "io.github.matt5sean3.first", the activate handler is connected to the activate signal, and the app is started.

 ```julia
 example_app = @GtkApplication("io.github.matt5sean3.GtkBuilderAid.first", 0)